-Force-on-force courses tend to be rather hard to find and pricey, mainly because the ammunition itself is expensive and the instructors need a lot of it for each course.
-I took two force-on-force courses with Combative Weapons Solutions, their Active Shooter and Low Light courses.
-Both took place in a two-story shoot house in Williamson County.
-Active Shooter happened during the day; the Low Light course happened at night so that we would have the experience of navigating a near dark or completely dark environment using a hand held flashlight while armed with a Simunitions firearm.
+FoF courses tend to be rather hard to find and pricey, mainly because the ammunition itself is expensive and the instructors need a lot of it for each course.
+I took two force-on-force courses with Combative Weapons Solutions — their Active Shooter and Low Light courses.
+Both took place in a two-story shoot house/training facility in Williamson County.
+Active Shooter happened during the day; the Low Light course happened at night so that we would have the realistic training for the experience of navigating a near-dark or completely dark environment using a handheld flashlight while armed with a Simunitions firearm.

-Both courses involved staging “scenes” that you could realistically encounter: someone in a Starbucks pulling a weapon and threatening others, a home invasion at night, encountering an argument between two people that turns ugly, and so forth.
-The courses were intended to place you into unfamiliar scenarios that required you to quickly make decisions and plug into the OODA Loop: observe, orient, decide, and act.
+Both courses involved staging force-on-force scenarios that you could realistically encounter in the real world: Someone in a Starbucks pulling a weapon and threatening others, a home invasion at night, encountering an argument between two people that turns ugly, and so forth.
+The tactical training is intended to place you into unfamiliar scenarios that required you to quickly make decisions and plug into the OODA Loop: Observe, Orient, Decide, and Act.

 Force-on-force courses are stressful.
 You have to be ready for the unexpected without completely freaking out because, just like in real life, your Simunitions firearm comes loaded with a limited number of rounds.
 Sometimes you get a backup magazine to take into the scene and sometimes you don’t.
-That meant that under high stress, you had to not only discern what was happening and decide whether to shoot or not, you also had to make your shots count, and make them count in a situation involving many people, or near dark or dark conditions.
+That meant that under high stress, you had to not only discern what was happening and decide whether to pull your gun from your holster or not, you also had to make your shots count, and make them count in a situation involving many people, or near dark or dark conditions.
 You would also have to reload in the dark.

-One of the things I quickly learned in these courses is that there’s a strong tendency for humans under stress to dump their entire mag into a perceived bad guy before assessing the entire situation to see if there are any other assailants in the picture.
+One of the things I quickly learned in these courses is that there’s a strong tendency for humans under stress to dump their entire mag into a perceived bad guy before assessing the entire situation to see if there are any other assailants (or even law enforcement) in the picture.
 It’s a panic response that’s easy to fall into.

 Another thing I learned is that, as a woman, I tend to assess situations very differently than men do.
 I’m much more cautious.
 I’m less likely to rush in to “save” someone immediately and more likely to use other strategies to navigate a situation before unholstering — verbal distraction, movement, and so forth.